-The 102nd Legislature passed LB 817 (rolled into LB 1046) that mandates all Nebraska law enforcement officers receive a minimum of 20 hours of continuing education annually.
-The bill was signed into law.
-To implement our processes for executing continuing education compliance, the Police Standards Advisory Council adopted Chapter 17.
+Nev.
+Rev. Stat. §81-1414.07 mandates all Nebraska law enforcement officers receive a minimum of 20 hours of continuing education annually.
+To implement continuing education compliance, the Police Standards Advisory Council adopted Chapter 17.

 In essence, the law requires all Nebraska certified and reserve officers to obtain a minimum of 20 hours of continuing education in the areas of criminal justice or law enforcement annually.
 This includes Nebraska agencies that use special deputy state sheriffs.
+If an officer is employed at any time during the calendar year, they must obtain 20 hours of continuing education for that year or face suspension of their license/certificate.
 The reporting period will run from January 1 to December 31 each calendar year.
 By law, only 10 hours of continuing education credit can be counted from classes taken on “the internet” towards the 20 hour minimum.

 Law enforcement agency police chiefs and sheriffs decide what law enforcement related training counts towards the continuing education requirement for their own agency.
 Existing agency in-service training programs, any training at a police academy, regional law enforcement training opportunities, professional conferences and seminars, internet or web-based training programs, and university or college courses count toward the annual requirement.